 IdentityForce UltraSecure+Credit remains in our top slot because it's the best overall identity-protection and credit-monitoring service around.
 It's also the only one among our best identity theft protection services that provides two-factor authentication, which we consider essential to protecting sensitive accounts.

-If you're willing to pay substantially more, LifeLock Ultimate Plus has more comprehensive identity protection, including the ability to trigger a credit freeze straight from its website.
-If you'd prefer just credit monitoring, IDShield Individual 3 Bureau Protection gives you monthly credit scores for a bargain price.
+If you're willing to pay substantially more, LifeLock Ultimate Plus has more comprehensive identity protection.
+If you'd prefer just credit monitoring, IDShield Individual 3 Bureau Protection comes at a bargain price.
 But IdentityForce is still best overall.

 Credit: Tom's Guide